janikvonrotz/meteor-apollo-accounts-example/README.md

 - [x] CRUD view for posts
 - [x] Reactity for posts insert, delete and update
 - [x] Update pubsup with callback
+- [ ] Only send subscriptions if user is logged in

 # Source